Chirag-Khola/TNT_Tracker/README.md

-# ProtoFit
+# TNT_Fitness

-ProtoFit is an AI-powered fitness assistant that helps users track workout reps, analyze exercise form, and provide corrections using pose detection and machine learning.
+TNT_Fitness is an AI-powered fitness assistant that helps users track workout reps, analyze exercise form, and provide corrections using pose detection and machine learning.

 ## Features